Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining

-With accurate EPIGS models in hand, we now evaluate their performance for predicting quantum thermodynamic properties.
-Table \ref{tab:delta_A} compares the classical-to-quantum free energy shifts $\Delta A_\text{c}^{\text{q}\leftarrow\text{cl}}$ computed via EPIGS-TI against the mass-TI benchmark.
+With accurate and robust EPIGS models in hand, we now evaluate their performance for predicting quantum thermodynamic properties.
+We benchmark on nine systems: formic acid series (FAD, HCOOH, HCOOD, HCOO$^{-}$), the adenine–thymine system (adenine, thymine, and the AT base pair), and water (monomer and tetramer).
+Simulation setups and convergence tests are provided in SI Section S2.F and S3.C.
+Fig. \ref{fig:free_energy_benchmark} compares the classical-to-quantum free energy shifts $\Delta A^{\text{q}\leftarrow\text{cl}}$ computed via EPIGS-TI against the mass-TI benchmark.
 Across all systems, EPIGS-TI reproduces the mass-TI reference to within 0.25 meV/atom, with most systems having errors below 0.1 meV/atom, which is comparable to the training error of EPIGS itself.
 The relative errors are below 0.1\% for all systems except HCOOD, demonstrating essentially-exact recovery of the quantum mechanical free energy.

-We next consider the more demanding task of predicting NQE contributions to binding and dissociation free energies.
+We next consider the highly nontrivial task of predicting NQE contributions to binding and dissociation free energies.
 These quantities arise from differences between the classical-to-quantum free-energy shifts of related systems.
-In particular, NQE contributions to binding are small (albeit important), typically on the order of 1–10 meV per molecule, placing stringent demands on model accuracy.
-EPIGS-TI achieves surprisingly precise agreement within 1 meV of the mass-TI reference for all systems (Table \ref{tab:delta_delta_A_G}).
+We compute quantum shifts for the binding free energy of FAD, AT base pair, and the water tetramer, and to the acid dissociation free energy for HCOOH and HCOOD.
+In particular, NQE contributions to binding are small (albeit important), typically on the order of 1–10 meV per H-bond, placing stringent demands on model accuracy.
+As shown in Table~\ref{tab:delta_delta_A_G}, EPIGS-TI achieves surprisingly precise agreement within 1 meV of the mass-TI reference for all systems.
 Notably, the water tetramer binding energy is accurately reproduced despite the model being trained with no explicit tetramer data, demonstrating robust transferability across cluster sizes.
 The results reveal that NQEs strengthen the binding of FAD and the AT base pair, while they destabilise the water tetramer.
-For formic acid, NQEs lower the $\mathrm{p}K_\text{a}$ by 3.1 and yield an H$\rightarrow$D isotope shift of +1.1, underscoring the significant influence of nuclear quantum fluctuations on acid–base equilibria.
+For formic acid, NQEs lower the $\mathrm{p}K_\text{a}$ by 3.1 and yield an H$\rightarrow$D isotope shift of +1.1, underscoring the significant influence of nuclear quantum fluctuations on acid--base equilibria.
 The ability of EPIGS to accurately capture delicate NQE contributions satisfies the demanding precision requirements of binding and dissociation thermodynamics, underscoring its broad application potential.